Het-Sathwara/DDCET-Practice-Question-Generator/README.md

 5. Set start command: `gunicorn app:app`
 6. Deploy!

-Your app will be live at: `https://your-app-name.onrender.com`
+Your DDCET Question Generator will be live at: `https://your-app-name.onrender.com`

 Access from mobile, tablet, or desktop - works everywhere!